Masaku12/headphones/README.md

-# Implementing a Design from Scratch to build a Headphones Project
+# Implementing a Design from Scratch to build a Headphones Web Project

 ## Description